It tends to elude us, hiding just around the corner of life with all the “if onlys” that torment us:

 Not only was this true for the Christians in Philippi, it is true for you and me today.
 God has begun a good work in us.
 He has a plan for our lives.
 He will work everything together for good to bring it to completion, not just in spite of the “bad” things happening in our lives, but in many cases because of them.

 Remember Joseph in the Bible.
-As Rich Mullins pointed out, God used Joseph’s ten jealous brothers selling him into slavery and later into prison to eventually bring him before the king of Egypt, who appointed him second in command in Egypt.
+As the late Christian singer Rich Mullins pointed out, God used Joseph’s ten jealous brothers selling him into slavery and later into prison to eventually bring him before the king of Egypt, who appointed him second in command in Egypt.
 In that position of power, Joseph saved the lives of thousands because he had kept faith in God and His plan, purpose, and provision for him, even in the midst of horrible circumstances.
 In a moving act of forgiving his brothers, Joseph told them,

 “You planned evil against me; God planned it for good to bring about the present result—the survival of many people.”
 (Genesis 50:20 HCSB)